 If information is transmitted to us using a means that is outside our systems, or if you transmit information to a third party, we cannot guarantee the security of information during transmission.
 Any such unsecured transmission is at your own risk.
 We recommend that you use appropriate security measures to protect your information.

-We will attempt to answer all requests that we correct the data if it is inaccurate or delete it as long as we are not required to retain it by law or for legitimate business purposes or as otherwise set forth below.
+We will attempt to answer all requests that we correct your data if it is inaccurate or, where required by law, to delete it.
+Please note that we are not able to delete your data if we are required to retain it by law, contract or other legitimate business purposes.

 In addition, to protect your privacy, we may require you to prove your identity before granting access to, or agreeing to update, correct or delete your personal information.